 - The email campaign saw open rates over 100% higher than their average newsletter and 25% higher click-through rates.

-- Globally, over 7% of easyJet customers who received the personalized campaign made a booking within 30 days.
+- Globally, over 7% of easyJet customers who received the personalised campaign made a booking within 30 days.

-3. Personalized Video Reaps Sweet Rewards for Cadbury
+3. Personalised Video Reaps Sweet Rewards for Cadbury

 Cadbury, one of the largest confectionery brands in the world, is renowned for its creative and novel approaches to marketing.

-Recognizing the unprecedented effectiveness of marketing personalization in connecting customers emotionally with brands, Cadbury launched a Personalized Video campaign to promote its new line of Dairy Milk flavors to the Australian market.
+Recognising the unprecedented effectiveness of marketing personalisation in connecting customers emotionally with brands, Cadbury launched a Personalised Video campaign to promote its new line of Dairy Milk flavors to the Australian market.

-- 90% of viewers watching their Personalized Video to completion
+- 90% of viewers watching their Personalised Video to completion

 - A 65% CTR from campaign recipients

 - A 33% conversion rate from viewers who completed a subsequent promotion form